nachoesmite/vlab1/probes/README.md

       2. Service is exposed on nodePort: *30500*
    5. Configure probes and resource for your hangman service.
       1. You'll need to configure both a readiness and liveliness probes using `/api/v1/healthz`
    6. Setup an HPA on your hangman pod.
-Set the target to 30% cpu
+Set the target to 30% cpu and max 5 replicas
 7. Provision your *Hangman* deployment and service
 8. Verify your deployment and service are happy!
 9. Verify you can create a new game from the Hangman service (/api/v1/new_game)